RES secures financing from German bank for UK wind farm projects

+BRIEF-Brookfield Prime Property Fund says proposal from Brookfield to acquire units in fund

+* Brookfield prime property fund - proposal from Brookfield to acquire units in fund

-LONDON Britain's Renewable Energy Systems (RES) has secured 34 million pounds from German bank Nord/LB [NRDLB.UL] to help finance up to 200 megawatts (MW) of wind farm projects in Britain, the company said on Wednesday.
+LONDON May 13 Britain's Renewable Energy Systems (RES) has secured 34 million pounds ($53 million) from German bank Nord/LB to help finance up to 200 megawatts (MW) of wind farm projects in Britain, the company said on Wednesday.

 The financing is in the form of a 15-year loan, said Alison Jones, community relations manager at RES.